 Nietzsche’s life work was fundamentally dedicated to preparing humanity for the agonizing choices resulting from the death of God: to become who we are by courageously affirming our role as craftsmen of our own identities and destinies is the only sane option left to us, he insisted.
 All other choices, however diverse they may appear to be, boil down to a tacit and cowardly intent to avoid the suffering inherent in stepping into a genuinely individual existence, by aligning oneself with what he called “the herd”.
-To Nietzsche, the herd is simply any human community whose members have chosen, consciously or not, to trade, as Pink Floyd put it in their composition “Welcome to the Machine”, “a walk-on part in the war for the lead role in a cage”.
+To Nietzsche, the herd is simply any human community whose members have chosen, consciously or not, to trade, as Pink Floyd put it, “a walk-on part in the war for the lead role in a cage”.
 Such human groups are composed of those who have chosen the security provided by conformity to the taken-for-granted view of reality shared by other members, above all else.
 Failing to become individuals, they are easily manipulated in the service of mass movements, from those as plainly diabolical as the Third Reich, to the quietly mind-numbing, soul-deadening allure of consumer capitalism.

 In his writings Nietzsche most often addressed the nature of mass social movements and associated phenomena, and only secondarily examined the innumerable critical personal choices that individuals must make throughout the courses of their lives.
 However, it is easy to see how his views apply to this latter, humbler existential dimension.
 Genuine individuality, and its function as a property of character that resists incorporation into the herd, is not something that we switch on when faced with grand social crises, and switch off when confronted with the dilemmas of our personal relationships and commitments.
 Someone who will knuckle under to an employer ‘s pressure to, say, “cook the books”, will act no differently when faced with a larger social crisis demanding that they respond authentically, that is, in accord with a set of personal, deeply-held values.